Back to blog

 const SAFEPROMPT_URL = 'https://api.safeprompt.dev/api/v1/validate';

-* Validate user input for system prompt extraction attempts
+// Validate user input for extraction attempts before the LLM sees it.

 async function guardAgainstExtraction(userInput) {

-const response = await fetch(SAFEPROMPT_URL, {
+const res = await fetch(SAFEPROMPT_URL, {

 method: 'POST',